wsvincent/awesome-django/.github/pull_request_template.md

 **Additionally:** 🙅 We are not interested in Django Starter Kit projects.
 We might change our minds, but for now, these tend to be more similar than different.
 Every Django Starter Kit is awesome.

+**Read the Room:** 👀 Before submitting, please take time to browse through the existing projects in the list.
+Get a sense of the quality, maturity, and types of projects we include.
+If your submission is primarily promotional or doesn't clearly benefit the broader Django community, it's probably not a good fit.
+We're looking for projects that solve real problems and have demonstrated value to the ecosystem.

 👉 Please **read** and fill out **all five questions**.
 We reserve the right to close your pull request without feedback if you skip one or all of them.

 1. **Is the project new?**